Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 - I would have liked to make pop up bubbles for when the form or newsletter had been completed to notify the user.
 - More control of the text outputted when not filling in the form correctly i.e. giving it more context.
 - The input for email to force the user to use a .com / .co.uk etc. instead of just the @ sign being enough to pass validation.

+- the input type "date" doesn't work in Internet Explorer or Safari.
+Polyfill was suggested, however I am yet to learn JavaScript.

 ## Technologies Used